virtual-cast/babylon-mtoon-material/README.md

 This material will be automatically assined to VRM/VCI model within [babylon-vrm-loader](https://github.com/virtual-cast/babylon-vrm-loader).

-Also you can explicitly assign MToonMaterial to some meshes.
+Also you can explicitly assign MToonMaterial to any meshes.

 ### Browser

+Live preview at CodePen is [here](https://codepen.io/akai_inu/pen/EBwGxE).

 ```html
 <!DOCTYPE html>